ccao-data/people/.github/ISSUE_TEMPLATE/onboard-internal.md

 Nearly all of the Data Department's work is tracked using GitHub.
 In order to participate in this issue and contribute to the Department, you will need a GitHub account.

 - [ ] Create a [GitHub](https://github.com/) account.
-If you do not already have one, create a free [GitHub](https://github.com/) account using your personal email address.
+If you do not already have one, create a free [GitHub](https://github.com/) account using your personal or university email address.
 - [ ] Log in to [GitHub](https://github.com/) and comment on this issue ticket to let us know your username.
 - [ ] Ask a core team member to add you to the relevant [team](https://github.com/orgs/ccao-data/teams).